microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 	- Channel Creation
 	- Event kick off PPT template
 	- Downgit Student resources into Files tab

+### Getting People To Your Event

+- Registration and invites
+	- Advertise your hack!
+	- Registration
+	- Use Microsoft Forms and Flow
+- Calendar Blocks! (especially for a virtual event!)
+	- Link to the General Channel
+	- Include a "join code" if internal audience

 ## Event Day
 (Running your WTH Event)